phuedx/tnetstring/README.markdown

 // <=> $equivalentPayload = tnetstring_decode($tnetstring);
 ```

+## Resources

+[tnetstrings.org](http://tnetstrings.org) has all of the information you'll need to get acquainted with tagged netstrings.

 ## License

 **TNetstring** is licensed under the MIT license and is copyright (c) 2011 Sam Smith.
 See the *LICENSE* file for full copyright and license information.